Program Director's Welcome

 We are fortunate to have a Wound Care Center,on campus, located next door to our Family Medicine Clinic.
-Dr. Lasher, one of our family medicine faculty, is also a wound care specialist and you’ll work with her when on your surgery rotation or a wound care elective.
 You’ll learn to treat a variety of wounds, from diabetic foot ulcers to pressure ulcers to ulcers from peripheral arterial disease.
 The Center also has two hyperbaric oxygen chambers.

 Our open ICU offers tremendous learning when you work side by side our board certified intensivists and participate in multidisciplinary rounds.
 They are a great group of enthusiastic teachers!